aprilkrg/wuxia-tamagotchi/PLAN.md

 what needs to be rendered?:
 - messages
 - stats
 - game over logic √ and - message √

 current tasks:
 - any stats not at 0 continue decreasing after the timer stops √CHECK√
 - right now the game timer continues for one extra second after the stats hit 0 √CHECK√

 ### VISUAL IMPROVEMENTS
+- create styling for classes that create a base style level

 - animate the avatar to bounce up and down, or slide right and left
 - use progress bars to display character stats
 - color coordinate the buttons with the progress tickets
 - give everything padding

 # version 1.0
 ### THEME IDEAS